CHINA / DIPLOMACY

 China firmly opposes Japan's unilateral initiation of the discharge, and this position has not changed, Mao said, noting that the agreement reached by China and Japan is intended to urge Japan to effectively fulfill its obligations under international law and its responsibilities for safety oversight.
 China hopes the international community, especially key stakeholders, will work together to closely monitor Japan's adherence to its commitments.

-Reaching an agreement does not mean that China will immediately resume the import of Japanese aquatic products, Mao said.
+Chinese Foreign Ministry spokesperson Mao Ning stressed on Friday that reaching an agreement does not mean that China will immediately resume imports of Japanese aquatic products.

 "We will engage in technical consultations with Japan and gradually restore the import of compliant Japanese aquatic products on the premise that they fully meet China's requirements.
 The outcomes of these consultations and any policy adjustments will be promptly made public," Mao said.